Do Go On - 443 - The Theft of The Scream

 And we were kind of like, oh, it's not what we described.

-were quite like, oh, okay, maybe just a bit quieter down.
+Like, oh, okay, maybe he's just a bit quieter down.

 He's not as angry.